-In 2014, we plan to continue to focus on our four key operating priorities.
-We expect our sales growth in 2014 to again be driven by consumables as our customer continues to face both continuing and new economic challenges.
-We plan to focus our efforts on effectively serving our core customers' needs by providing them with the selections they want at the right price points in 2014.
+In 2015, we plan to continue to focus on our four key operating priorities.
+We expect our sales growth in 2015 to again be driven by consumables as we expect our customer to continue to face economic challenges, although we are optimistic recent economic tailwinds may encourage our customer to purchase more non-consumable items.
+We plan to focus our efforts on effectively serving our core customers' needs by providing them with the selection they want at the right price points in 2015.

-We made progress in 2013 on implementing an improved supply chain solution to assist in promotional and core inventory forecasting and ordering.
-We expect to make further progress in 2014, and eventually all of our SKUs will be managed through this solution.
+We made progress in 2014 on implementing an improved supply chain solution to assist in promotional and core inventory forecasting and ordering.
+We expect to make further progress in 2015, and we expect that eventually all of our SKUs will be managed through this solution.
 The supply chain solution is helping us improve our ordering processes in the stores and has contributed to our work simplification efforts and improvements in maintaining efficient inventory levels.
-We believe we have additional opportunities for work simplification and elimination in 2014.
+We believe we have additional opportunities for work simplification and optimization of store labor in 2015.

-We are pleased with the performance of our 2013 new stores, remodels and relocations, and in 2014 we plan to open 700 new stores and to continue our ongoing remodel and relocation efforts.
+We are pleased with the performance of our 2014 new stores, remodels and relocations, and in 2015 we plan to open 730 new stores and to remodel or relocate 875 stores.

-Finally, we plan to continue to repurchase shares of our common stock in 2014.
+Finally, we plan to continue to repurchase shares of our common stock in 2015 as well as initiate quarterly cash dividends, subject to Board discretion, to further enhance shareholder return.